DimitriPalmer22/Relapse-Code-Documentation/_temp/04-06 Speedrun Mode Feedback.md

 - The barrel idea is cool, but doing it while running uphill is not challenging and slows down the player too much.
 	- You can keep the barrels idea, but you should implement it in a different way where the player has to use the movement mechanics to get past it
 	- making the player slide or wall run while dodging the barrels would make it feel more engaging
-	- If the barrels are meant to be avoided, then we should probably remove the player
+	- If the barrels are meant to be avoided, then we should probably remove the fact that they can be shot and destroyed
 	- NOTE: later, we'll remove the fact that shooting stops the player from sprinting from *this mode specifically* so it feels better

 - The sliding section (at about 0:22) seems awkward because the slide mechanic doesn't have enough control to facilitate the way you implemented sliding in your level.